Sometimes, partners will be the first to notice something isn’t right. But what are the signs of postnatal depression and how can you find support?

-If you are worried your partner might harm themself or the baby, it’s very important to take these seriously.
-Seek urgent help from your GP, local mental health service or accident and emergency department (Royal College of Psychiatrists, 2019).
+If you are worried your partner might harm themself or the baby, it’s very important to take this seriously.
+Seek urgent help from your GP, local mental health service or accident and emergency department (Royal College of Psychiatrists, 2018a).

 What helps postnatal depression?

 It’s vital that your partner gets support.
 You might want to offer to schedule a visit from your health visitor or make a GP appointment.
 You could also accompany your partner so they don’t feel alone.